nithesh712/project-0/README.md

 Revature core java project
 Social Application developed in CORE JAVA and JDBC.
-It is an console based application, without any UI. coming to the features that are present in this app are
+It is an console based application, without any UI. coming to the features that are developed in this app are
         => user can signup
         => Signin
         => View their profile